-This page provides information about a sweat test and what to expect when your child comes to the hospital for the test.
+This page gives you information about having aa sweat test.
+It also explains what to expect when your child comes to the hospital for the test.

 Why does this test need to be carried out?